adobe/aem-import-helper/README.md

 Checking for credentials...
 ✔ Enter the absolute path to the content package: /Users/maji/Desktop/test/xwalkdemo.zip ✔ Enter the absolute path to the image-mapping.json file: /Users/maji/Desktop/test/image-mapping.json ?
-Select the conflict handling policy for existing assets:
+Select the conflict handling policy for existing assets (an asset with the given name already exists):
   Replace: Delete the existing asset and create a new one with the same name and binary.
 ❯ Skip: Do not create the new asset if an asset with the same name already exists.
 ```